2. User interfaces

 - Dissociate the checked roots of the checked references

-This page allows annotating checked files of the currently enabled workspace.
+This page allows annotating automatically files of the checked

 The automatic annotation is a 5-steps process: